 A key point was on listening without thinking.
 Most people are lost in their thoughts without listening completely to what the other person has to say.
 We are busy formulating our reply or answers and are just waiting for a chance to have our say.

 Her sharing struck a few cords in me.
-Besides the book “Men Are from Mars, Women Are from Venus” I mentioned above, it also reminded me of the counseling training I had back during university days by Shan You Counseling Centre, the training in consulting earlier on, and how that’s exactly what I saw in people whom I was having counseling or discussions with.
+Besides the book “Men Are from Mars, Women Are from Venus” I mentioned above, it also reminded me of the counselling training I had back during university days by Shan You Counselling Centre, the training in consulting earlier on, and how that’s exactly what I saw in people whom I was having counselling or discussions with.

 Many people were indeed drifting away mid-sentence, either thinking about other matters or waiting for a chance to reply … or give advices!

 So I was somewhat surprised when my friend told me that me jotting notes while counselling meant that I was not 100% listening.
 It got me thinking whether I am a good listener.
 Perhaps I’ve gotten jaded over the years and assumed that I know all the intricacies of people’s mind and the problems they face and so I stopped listening so much.
 Or maybe I’ve become complacent and thought that I can listen and write without colouring my hearing?
 While I like to think that I do listen, as with most things, it is probably a shade of gray and I’m probably somewhere in between.

 It is a good reminder to listen, to listen attentively with our heart.

 Perhaps the next time you drop by and talk to me, you will see my pen resting idly on the writing pad or book, while I listen to what you have to say.
 And if you ask me any questions or need me to suggest a solution, then will I start writing, drawing, sketching and illustrating my point.